 Ms. Morgan received a B.S.F.S. from Georgetown University in 1992 and completed her J.D., with honors, from George Mason University School of Law in 1998.

-Ms. Morgan is a member of the American Bar Association, the New York State Bar Association, and The Sedona Conference Working Groups 1 (Electronic Document Retention and Production), 6 (International Electronic Information Management, Discovery and Disclosure), and 11 (Data Security and Privacy Liability).
+Ms. Morgan is a member of the American Bar Association, the New York State Bar Association, and The Sedona Conference Working Groups 1 (Electronic Document Retention and Production, for which she was recently appointed to the Steering Committee), 6 (International Electronic Information Management, Discovery and Disclosure), and 11 (Data Security and Privacy Liability).